DuncanCragg/NetMash/README.txt

 Run the emulator with Google maps at API 10-16, then:

-$ make mesh       -- installs the app for local, no server
+$ make emu -- build for the emulator
-$ make            -- installs the app and runs the server
+$ make lan -- build for plugged-in device